-- After each GCP has been added and measured with tie points, enter 1 for the XY Accuracy and 3 for the Z Accuracy for each row in the table.
+- After each GCP has been added and measured with tie points, click the Set GCP Accuracy button and enter 1 for the XY Accuracy and 3 for the Z Accuracy.

 - After adding GCPs, the adjustment must be run again to incorporate these points.
 Click Adjust.